instructure/canvas-lms/doc/detect_n_plus_one_queries.md

 # Detect N+1 Queries

-Canvas uses the [prosopite](https://github.com/charkost/prosopite) gem to detect N+1 query problems and prints information about them to `log/development.log` in development, and to `log/test.log` in test.
+Canvas uses the [prosopite](https://github.com/charkost/prosopite) gem to detect N+1 query problems and prints information about them to `log/development.log`.
 It also prints this information to its own dedicated log file, `log/prosopite.log` when in development.
 Here's an example report:

 ```ruby
 N+1 queries detected: